What Students and Families Need to Know About The FAFSA

 As a responsible private lender, Sallie Mae advises students and families to explore free money like scholarships and grants before borrowing.
 The gateway to this aid is the Free Application for Federal Student Aid (FAFSA®), which gives students and families access to $114 billion in scholarships, grants, state-based and federal financial aid.
 Too many families, however, miss out on this critical aid because of persistent misconceptions about their eligibility or confusion around how to complete the application, resulting in billions of dollars left unclaimed each year.

-In fact, about a third of families skipped the form altogether in the 2022-2023 academic year, according to Sallie Mae’s How America Pays for College 2023 report, with 20% saying they had a problem with the application or that it was too complicated.
-In addition, 72% of families could not identify when the FAFSA® became available.
-Adding to the complications this year are significant glitches and delays resulting from the rollout of a new FAFSA with fewer questions.
-While the intent was to streamline and simplify the process and expand eligibility for need-based aid like Pell grants, persistent implementation issues have left students and families frustrated and financial aid offers from schools delayed.
+This year saw significant glitches and delays resulting from the rollout of a new FAFSA with fewer questions.
+While the intent was to streamline and simplify the process and expand eligibility for need-based aid like Pell grants, persistent implementation issues left students and families frustrated and financial aid offers from schools delayed.

 While these delays point to broader issues with the federal financing system for higher education, it’s still critical for families to complete the FAFSA.
 The FAFSA® is an important first step for students and families to help make college more accessible and affordable.
 Sallie Mae supports simplification of the FAFSA® and is improving awareness to help more students and families connect to scholarships, grants, and other critical aid.

-As an education solutions provider, we provide free tools including a step-by-step FAFSA guide, information, and webinars to help students and families navigate the new FAFSA and complete it.
-We also offer free resources like Scholly by Sallie to help students and families research and apply for millions of scholarships.
+As an education solutions provider, Sallie Mae provides free tools including a step-by-step FAFSA guide, information, and webinars to help students and families navigate the new FAFSA and complete it.
+We also offer free resources like Scholarship Search by Sallie to help students and families find and apply for scholarships.

 Here are five important points that students and families should know about the FAFSA®: